LucasJanin/ansible-role-pihole-dns-records-manager/README.md

 # Ansible Role: Pi-hole DNS Records

-This role manages DNS records in a Pi-hole installation, supporting both standard and Docker-based installations.
+This role manages DNS records in a Pi-hole 6, supporting both standard and Docker-based installations.
+Pihole 5 is also supported.

 ## Features